anujkp-97/anujkp-97/README.md

 ====================================================================

 ## 🌱 About Me
-## Hi, I'm Anuj Kumar 👋

 Data Analyst with 1.5+ years of experience in SQL, Python, Power BI, and Advanced Excel.
 Passionate about transforming raw data into actionable insights through data analysis, dashboard development, and business intelligence solutions.

-🔹 Skilled in SQL, PostgreSQL, Python (Pandas, NumPy, Matplotlib), Power BI, and Excel 🔹 Experienced in KPI reporting, data cleaning, EDA, statistical analysis, and dashboard development 🔹 Worked closely with AI and cross-functional teams to analyze model performance and improve operational efficiency
+🔹 Skilled in SQL, PostgreSQL, Python (Pandas, NumPy, Matplotlib), Power BI, and Excel <br>
+🔹 Experienced in KPI reporting, data cleaning, EDA, statistical analysis, and dashboard development <br>
+🔹 Worked closely with AI and cross-functional teams to analyze model performance and improve operational efficiency

 📊 Turning data into decisions.